khanhdang/homepage/about.md

 ## Research Interests

-Current and previous projects can be found in the <a role="button" href="/research" class="btn btn-primary btn-sm">research</a> page.
+Current and previous projects can be found in the <a role="button" href="/research" class="btn btn-success btn-sm">research</a> page.

 - System-on-Chips (SoCs)
 - Network-on-Chips (NoCs)